A core in a star-forming disc as evidence of inside-out growth in the early Universe

 Table \ref{tab:table} gives the key stellar population properties of the core, disc, and clump components.
-The core is the most massive of the components with log($\rm M_*/M_\odot)=8.4_{-0.2}^{+0.3}$, while the disc has log($\rm M_*/M_\odot)=8.3_{-0.2}^{+0.4}$, despite the core having a radius (144 pc) about a third of that of the disc (468 pc).
-This suggests that the core is dense (stellar mass surface density of $\Sigma_{\rm eff}=\frac{M_*}{2\pi\,r^2}\approx 2\times10^{9}~M_{\odot}~\mathrm{kpc}^{-2}$).
-The clump is an order of magnitude less massive (log($M_*/M_\odot)=7.2_{-0.3}^{+0.4}$) than either the disc or the core, but highly star forming with a specific SFR (sSFR) of $\rm log(sSFR/yr^{-1})=-7.6^{+0.3}_{-0.4}$ averaged over 10 Myr.
+The core is the most massive of the components with log($\rm M_*/M_\odot)=8.4_{-0.2}^{+0.2}$, while the disc has log($\rm M_*/M_\odot)=8.0_{-0.2}^{+0.3}$, despite the core having a radius ($\sim80$ pc) less than a quarter of that of the disc ($\sim400$ pc).
+This suggests that the core is dense (stellar mass surface density of $\Sigma_{\rm eff}=\frac{M_*}{2\pi\,r^2}\approx 6\times10^{9}~M_{\odot}~\mathrm{kpc}^{-2}$).
 The bottom right panel of Figure \ref{fig:seds} shows the star-formation rate (SFR) as a function of lookback time for the core (red), the disc (blue) and the clump (purple).
-The core, disc and clump have different SFHs with the core undergoing an earlier period of star formation with a recent decline, while the disc is currently undergoing a burst of star formation.
-Consistently, the stellar age (lookback time when half of the stellar mass formed) for the core is rather old with $t_{\rm half}=51^{+113}_{-32}$ Myr, while the disc is younger ($t_{\rm half}=23^{+158}_{-19}$ Myr).
-The clump's age appears to be relatively unconstrained ($t_{\rm half}=97^{+104}_{-87}$ Myr), meaning that it could be young and have been formed through a disc instability, or -- alternatively -- it could be older and be an accreted satellite galaxy.
-In total, we find that the combined core+disc galaxy has a stellar mass of log($M_*/M_\odot)=8.6^{+0.3}_{-0.3}$, and SFR$\rm_{\rm 10Myr}=11.2^{+5.6}_{-4.2} M_\odot/yr$, giving it a specific SFR (sSFR) of log(sSFR/yr)=$-7.6_{-0.5}^{+0.5}$ (typical for $7 \leq z \leq 8$ galaxies \cite{Endsley_2022arXiv220814999E}).
-For comparison, we derive from the NIRSpec spectrum a dust-corrected H$\beta$ SFR of $\mathrm{SFR}_{\rm H\beta}=9_{-7}^{+30}~M_{\odot}/\mathrm{yr}$, which is consistent with our SED-derived SFR over 10 Myr.
+These SFHs show the full posterior distributions, i.e., are taking into account the degeneracies with other parameters, such as the dust attenuation law.
+The core, disc and clump have varying SFHs, with the core undergoing an earlier period of star formation with a recent decline, while the disc is currently undergoing a burst of star formation.
+Consistently, the stellar age (lookback time when half of the stellar mass formed) for the core is rather old with $t_{\rm half}=68^{+78}_{-31}$ Myr, while the disc is younger ($t_{\rm half}=19^{+108}_{-15}$ Myr).
+In total, we find that the combined core+disc galaxy has a stellar mass of log($M_*/M_\odot)=8.5^{+0.2}_{-0.2}$, and SFR$\rm_{\rm 10Myr}=5.8^{+1.5}_{-1.3} M_\odot/yr$, giving it a specific SFR (sSFR) of log(sSFR/yr)=$-7.7_{-0.1}^{+0.1}$ (typical for $7 \leq z \leq 8$ galaxies \cite{Endsley2023}).
+For comparison, from the NIRSpec spectrum we derive a dust-corrected H$\beta$ SFR of $\mathrm{SFR}_{\rm H\beta}=9_{-7}^{+30}~M_{\odot}/\mathrm{yr}$, which is consistent with our SED-derived SFR over 10 Myr.
+We find a similar agreement for dust attenuation (Balmer decrement) and gas-phase metallicity between the SED-derived and NIRSpec-derived values (see Methods, Section \ref{sec:em_lines}).
+Although the clump is not the focus of this study, we find it to be low in stellar mass (log($M_*/M_\odot)=7.2_{-0.2}^{+0.4}$) and highly star forming with a specific SFR (sSFR) of $\rm log(sSFR/yr^{-1})=-7.5^{+0.3}_{-0.4}$ averaged over 10 Myr.
+The clump's age appears to be relatively unconstrained ($t_{\rm half}=44^{+146}_{-38}$ Myr), meaning that it could be young and have been formed through a disc instability, or -- alternatively -- it could be older and be an accreted satellite galaxy.